csgis/geonode_visual_regression/README.md

-Using backstopjs we can get more security how changes to CSS or JS will affect the GeoNode GUI.
+Using backstopjs we can get more security how changes to CSS or JS will affect the GeoNode GUI by before-and-after comparison.

-Because changes to frontend libraries are expected to bring visual changes, this test is aimed at a before-and-after comparison.
-However, it is also possible to use an external website as a reference.
-Furthermore to integrate the tests in CircleCi.

-We're using local paver set up for development / testing.
-Of course, you could also use our local docker stack or even your production environment as a test environment.

 ## Installation